Garage Door Maintenance Tips

 4. Check Door Balance

-1. Start with the garage door closed.
+1. Start with the garage door in the closed position.

 2. Use the release mechanism on your garage door opener so you can operate the door by hand when doing this test.